 The EIA reported Brent crude prices are expected to average $78 per barrel, a slight decrease compared to this year, and $7 per barrel less compared to last month’s projections.

 According to their estimates, U.S. oil production will average 13.5 million barrels per day, which would be a slight 2.2% year-over-year increase.
-Whether that output increase will materialize remains to be seen, especially given that our crude production has been flat for most of 2024.
+Whether that output increase will materialize remains to be seen, especially given that our crude production was flat for most of 2024.
 As we head into the wintery months this year, when crude prices are generally at their weakest, there are just 481 rigs drilling for oil in the United States.
 That’s about 20 fewer than this time last year.

 If you’re betting on non-OPEC supply growth, then you’re praying that Guyana and Canada can follow through with raising output.